samestrin/llm-interface/docs/USAGE.md

 const huggingface = new LLMInterface.huggingface(process.env.ANTHROPIC_API_KEY);

 const message = {
-  model: "claude-3-opus-20240229",
+  model: 'claude-3-opus-20240229',
   messages: [
     {
-      role: "user",
+      role: 'user',
       content:
-        "You are a helpful assistant.
-Say OK if you understand and stop.", },
+        'You are a helpful assistant.
+Say OK if you understand and stop.', },
-    { role: "system", content: "OK" },
+    { role: 'system', content: 'OK' },
-    { role: "user", content: "Explain the importance of low latency LLMs." }, ],
+    { role: 'user', content: 'Explain the importance of low latency LLMs.' }, ],
 };